Item configuration in Angular Toolbar component

 • The NumericTextBox component can be included by importing the NumericTextBox module from ej2-inputs.

-• Initialize the NumericTextBox in template property, in which the Toolbar item type set as Input.
+• Initialize the NumericTextBox in template property, where the Toolbar item type is set as Input.

-• Related NumericTextBox component properties are also can be configured like as below.
+• Related NumericTextBox component properties can also be configured as shown below.

 • The DropDownList component can be included by importing the DropDownList module from ej2-dropdowns.

-• Initialize the DropDownList in template property, in which the Toolbar item type set as Input.
+• Initialize the DropDownList in template property, where the Toolbar item type is set as Input.

-• Related DropDownList component properties are also can be configured like as below.
+• Related DropDownList component properties can also be configured as shown below.

 CheckBox